shaunluttin/MVPBlog/IdTokenFromGoogle/README.md

 1. Obtain OAuth 2.0 credentials from the Google API Console.
 2. Obtain an access token from the Google Authorization Server.

+For step (1) we need an API Key and a Client ID.
+Specifically, we need a Browser Api Key and a Web Application Client ID.

 [0]: https://developers.google.com/identity/protocols/OpenIDConnect

 [1]: http://openid.net/specs/openid-connect-core-1_0.html#ImplicitFlowSteps